Ahljenn/Workout-Planner/README.md

 # Workout Planner

 Updated version of workout generator as well as functionalities for planning and storing user workouts.
-Utilizing a **SERN** (SQL, Express, React, Node) tech stack.

 [Access Demo Here](https://workoutplannerdemo.ahljennetics.repl.co/)